theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 Error when page doesn't exist + tests

+Edit index.html in public to remove template comments

 #### Navbar

 bump navbar to top with some kind of animation when scrolling down?